 For example, some patients with SB have clubfoot, which can limit the amount of time they are able to walk or stand.
 If your doctor says that you can walk or stand for less than six hours per day, you will be limited to sedentary jobs, according to Social Security's rules.
 (See our article on clubfoot and disability for more information.)
 Or, if you have severe scoliosis caused by your spina bifida that prevents you from lifting items, stooping, or bending, this would also limit the number of jobs you can do.
 (See our article on disability and scoliosis.)

 People with milder forms of SB may be prone to bone fractures from even a mild injury.
 In this case, an individual would be unable to perform any jobs that exposed him or her to the risk of falls or that required the ability to lift even moderately heavy objects.
 These restrictions would preclude most warehouse work, light industrial work, or most janitorial positions.
 Milder forms of SB are also frequently accompanied by chiari malformations, which can also prevent people from engaging in full-time work.

-Learn more about how Social Security uses your RFC to rule out jobs you can do (and then tell you the remaining jobs it thinks you can do).
+Learn more about how Social Security uses your RFC to rule out jobs you can do (and then tells you the remaining jobs it thinks you can do).

-In addition to the medical requirements for disability, you cannot earn more than $1,040 per month from work and your disability must be expected to prevent you from earning that amount for at least 12 consecutive months.
-Also, you must meet the requirements of either SSDI, an insurance benefit available to people who have a significant work history with employers that paid taxes to the SSA, or SSI, a need-based benefit available to people who don't have a qualifying work history and who meet the SSA’s limit on income and assets.
+In addition to the medical requirements for disability, you can't earn more than about $1,500 per month from work and your disability must be expected to prevent you from earning that amount for at least 12 consecutive months.
+Also, you must meet the requirements of either SSDI, an insurance benefit available to people who have worked a certain number of years, or SSI, a need-based benefit available to people who don't have a qualifying work history and who meet Social Security's limits on income and assets.